MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 - *MAKES Grammar* - A binary grammar file built to support academic related queries using [KES](#knowledge-exploration-service).

-- *Tools* - Scripts required to automatically provision MAKES to Azure.
+- *Management tools* - Includes tools that help users customize MAKES and deploy instances to Azure.

 ## MAKES Architecture

 The MAKES API is designed to be hosted in an Azure Virtual Machine Scale Set to provide extensibility, scalability, and reliability.
-Azure supports virtual machine scale sets with various features out of the box:
+[Azure Virtual Machine Scale Sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/overview) allow users to easily configure:

-- Auto scaling
+- Auto scaling (not set up by default)

 - Load balancing